 Bail Bond Calculator

 The bail system allows you to secure an early release from jail pending a decision on your case.
 You can successfully reduce the amount paid to secure your freedom by choosing bail bonds.
-Calculating the average bail amounts for crime can be a hassle.
+Calculating the average bail amounts for a crime can be a hassle.
 Use our bail bond calculator to solve this problem.

 How Bail Is Set in North Carolina and Virginia

 Bail bonds in NC and VA are set according to state laws.
-All civil and criminal defendants whose bail has been granted by the court will be required to pay an amount and meet certain conditions as set by a magistrate or local judge.
+All civil and criminal defendants whose bail has been granted by the court will be required to pay an amount and meet certain conditions set by a magistrate or local judge.

 In setting the bail amount, the court considers important factors like:

-- The severity of the charges and additional aggravating factors;
+The severity of the charges and additional aggravating factors;

-- The defendant’s criminal history.
+The defendant’s criminal history.

 Our bond amount calculator estimates how much you may need to secure your or your loved one’s release from jail, especially after their bail has been granted.
-Our bail bondsmen can also help you manually calculate the bail bond amount when you appear physically at our offices.

 In addition to using our bond calculator online, you can inquire about our flexible bail bond financing solution.
 Our bail bond financing solution saves you more money, allowing you to spread bail bond amounts over an agreed period.